Paleoethnobotany

 Feeding the Mountain: Plant Remains from Ritual Contexts On and Around Structure M13-1 at El Perú-

-Olivia Navarro-Farr, Griselda Perez, Damaris Menendez, and Juan Carlos Perez)
+Waka’ (co-authored with Olivia Navarro-Farr, Griselda Perez, Damaris Menendez, and Juan Carlos Perez)

 2016 17th International Work Group for Paleoethnobotany — July 4-9, Paris, France.